-Dr. Judith Wolder Rosenthal, retired Professor of Biology at Kean University, Union, NJ died Friday, January 4, 2019 at her residence.
-Born in New York, she grew up in New York and had been a resident of Edison for over 40 years.
+Dr. Judith Wolder Rosenthal, retired Professor of Biology at Kean University, Union, NJ died Friday, January 4, 2019.
+Born and raised in New York, she had been a resident of Edison for over 40 years.
 Dr. Rosenthal received her undergraduate and PhD degrees from Brown University.
-For over 35 years she taught at Kean University and served as an Administrator in 1995.
+For over 35 years she taught at Kean University and also served as an administrator.

-She was a world traveler and was an avid collector of indigenous and tribal masks of all the cultures of the world.
-She was also a member of a Spanish Language Book Club.
+She was a world traveler and was an avid collector of indigenous and tribal masks.
+She was also a member of a Spanish language book club.

-Dr. Rosenthal was a dedicated mother to her only child, the "apple of her eye" Beth Rosenthal, of Edison, NJ.
-In 2008, Judy wrote to Beth, "wherever I am, you are with me".
-She is also survived by her sisters Elizabeth Richter, of Cliffside Park, NJ, and Barbara Rosovsky, of Florida, and brother John Wolder, of Harrison, NJ.
+Dr. Rosenthal was a dedicated mother to her only child, the "apple of her eye," Beth Rosenthal, of Edison, NJ.
+In 2008, Judy wrote to Beth, "wherever I am, you are with me."
+She is also survived by her sisters Elizabeth Richter of Cliffside Park, NJ and Barbara Rosovsky of Florida, and her brother John Wolder of Harrison, NJ.

 Donate to WSJHS in memory of Judith Rosenthal.